ManojReddy5233/greenstitch/README.md

                                                       b)ParkingTicketSystemV2.java
     3)now in your terminal navigate to greenstitch folder, now by doing ls, You must be able to see  ParkingTicketSystem.java and ParkingTicketSystemV2.java

-    4)now complile the java file you want to run by below command javac ParkingTicketSystem.java
+    4)now complile and execute  the java file you want to run by below command javac ParkingTicketSystem.java
          java ParkingTicketSystem